Lentil Potato Curry Patties

-- Mash the potatoes with a potato masher until the potatoes are pureed and then add the lentils, spices and corn flour and mix thoroughly.
+- Mash the potatoes with a potato masher until the potatoes are puréed.
+Then add the lentils, spices and corn flour and mix thoroughly.

 - Add the cornstarch and water mix.
 This will help the patties “bind” and stay together when you put them in the pan.

 - The mixture should be dry enough to allow you to form patties.
 It should not be too watery or dry.
 If they are too watery, add a little more corn flour.
 If they are too dry, add a little more water.